karanvs1/Image-classification-from-videos/README.md

 detail in the comments and documentation of the code inside the file, this file can be executed using the following command:

-python3 v a l s p l i t. py−p<path t o t h e t r a i n f o l d e r>
+python3 v a l s p l i t. py−p<path to the train folder>
 Alternatively if the train folder is in the same directory as this file is then the following command can be used to execute this file: